 The PSCI interface must support interaction at all levels of execution implemented on the device, where multiple levels of supervisory software might be executing.
-For the caller operating in the Normal world, the interface must forward a message to the Secure world.
+For the caller operating in the Normal world, the interface must forward a message to the PPF.
 In a system that implements EL2, it must be possible to trap interface calls made by the EL1 kernel context to the hypervisor (EL2).
-If the hypervisor determines that a change of physical power state is required, it must then be able to use the same interface to inform the Secure world.
+In a system that implements Arm RME, it must be possible to trap interface calls made by the Realm executing at R-EL1, to the RMM executing at R-EL2.
+The RMM can then decide to forward the call to the Hypervisor executing at NS-EL2 [14].
+If the hypervisor determines that a change of physical power state is required, it must then be able to use the PSCI interface to inform the PPF.

-The conduits available to transfer a message from one Exception level to another depend on the implemented Exception levels.
-For further information on the description of possible conduits, see [4].
+The conduits available to transfer a message from one Exception level to another depend on the implemented Exception levels and Security states.
+For further information on the description of possible conduits, see [4] and [14].